 - Next, you have to select the newly created ext4 partition and click on “Install Now”.

 - Next, this will show you which partitions are going to be formatted.
 Hit “Continue” to proceed.

 - Now we will have the installation page on screen after a while.
 After the process is complete, this will ask you about your location.
 It can also detect automatically your location.
 If it has not been detected automatically, you can select your country from the map or you can also type the country name and continue.

 - Next, you have to create your user name, computer name, and password.
 There set the names in the option, set an easy-to-remember password, and continue.
 This will finally install Linux Ubuntu on your computer now, which may take 10-20 minutes.

 - When the installation is done, this will notify you and you have to restart the system.

 - As this is the first boot after the installation, this will take a few moments.
 You have to use your password on the login screen.
 When the system is launched, you can safely eject the USB drive.

 Installing a particular distro of Linux using a USB flash drive may seem a little recondite.
 Most people depend on computer technicians for this simple installation which they can do easily themselves.
 In this context, we tried to provide the method of how to install Linux from a USB drive in the easiest way possible.
+You may have to mount in Linux after installation to access file storage.
 Hopefully, these compendious steps will help you out to install your desired distro of Linux without any complications.